 - LSCM 6041 – Supply Chain Strategy

-Students also will select a minor academic area of study, which requires a minimum of nine (9) credit hours of coursework.
+Students also will also have a minimum of nine (9) credit hours of coursework they can use as electives.
 These courses are selected by the student in combination with the Ph.D.
-Coordinator and Doctoral Programs Committee in the Department of Marketing and Logistics.
-Minors within the department (e.g., marketing) or within the College of Business are encouraged.
+Coordinator and Doctoral Programs Committee.
+The purpose of these classes should be to advance the student's understanding of research or a domain specific to their dissertation.

 See the UNT Graduate Catalog for more information about the classes.